 Qasim was himself executed.
 His corpse was tied to a chair and filmed, where in the final sequence a soldier spits in the corpses face.
 This material was shown nightly on Iraqi televsion (this has similarities to the videos circulating on the internet of Saddam Husseins execution).
 In 1969 the first purges began against the Jewish population of Iraq.
 Saying that they where spies and imperialists.

-Gruesome spectacles where put on were the population was brought out to witness public executions.
+Gruesome spectacles were put on where the population was brought out to witness executions.
 This would later be reenacted in 1979.
-But then it wasnt a question of a small group of political outcasts.
+But then it wasn't a question of a small group of political outcasts.
 In 1979 the top leaders of the Baath party itself were purged when Saddam Hussein took over power in Iraq."

 WARNING!
 All the following videos are profoundly distrubing to watch.